Why Do I Need Terminology Management?

 Reduced User Support Cost

-In the absence of controlled terminology and/or a system to ensure the consistent use of terminology across documents, and, in particular, between the product itself and the instructions for the use of a product, it is to be expected that terminological inconsistencies result in completely avoidable support costs.
-In an environment where content is typically created in a team; for example, technical authors write instructions and graphic artists create the visuals that illustrate these instructions, and neither the author nor the graphic artist may see his or her work in the context of the other contributors’ work, inconsistencies are almost inevitable.
-If a situation arises where a term used in an illustration does not match the terms used in the corresponding text, the user will in all likelihood be confused – and either make an unnecessary support call or, even worse, return the product for a refund.
+In the absence of controlled terminology and/or a system to ensure the consistent use of terminology across documents, and between the product itself and the instructions for the use of a product, terminological inconsistencies are expected to result in completely avoidable support costs.
+In an environment where content is typically created in a team, inconsistencies are almost inevitable.
+For example, technical authors write instructions and graphic artists create the visuals that illustrate these instructions, but neither the author nor the graphic artist may see his or her work in the context of the other contributors’ work.
+If a situation arises where a term used in an illustration does not match the terms used in the corresponding text, the user will, in all likelihood, be confused and either make an unnecessary support call or, even worse, return the product for a refund.

 Reduced Inventory Carrying Cost

-A term designates a feature or function, an item or component.
-In the case of a physical item, if an organization uses more than one term for the same item, it is highly probable that multiple stock keeping units (SKUs) are assigned to one and the same article.
-This situation not only causes unnecessary inventory carrying costs but also may prevent buyers from realizing volume discounts that they would otherwise have qualified for.
+In any case, a term can designate a feature, function, item or component.
+If an organization uses more than one term for the same physical item, it is highly probable that multiple stock keeping units (SKUs) are assigned to the same article.
+This situation not only causes unnecessary inventory carrying costs, but also may prevent buyers from realizing volume discounts that they would otherwise have qualified for.

 Six Steps to Manage Your Multilingual Terminology

-In a nutshell, multilingual terminology management is the process of systematically developing, collecting, maintaining, and presenting words that have special meaning and application in a given subject field.
+In a nutshell, multilingual terminology management is the process of systematically developing, collecting, maintaining, and presenting words that have special meaning and application in each subject field.
 It is composed of the following processes:

 • Identifying which key terms are most closely associated with the product you intend to localize.